 - Proposed to be available to applications from sites of between 500 to 5,000 hectares.

 - May be undertaken by collaborative groups of farmers and land managers, individuals, or organisations such as non-government organisations.

 - Open for applications in the autumn 2021.

 In addition to the ELM scheme, the Government has also proposed the Farming Investment Fund to provide capital payments for improving productivity and animal welfare.
 This is to be split into two payment schemes.

-The first of these, the Farming Equipment Technology Fund, will “offer small grants to contribute towards the purchase of a list of specified items”.
-This may sound familiar in principle to claimants of the outgoing Countryside Productivity Small Grants scheme.
+The first of these, the Farming Equipment Technology Fund, will “offer small grants to contribute towards the purchase of a list of specified items”, which sounds similar to the Countryside Productivity Small Grants scheme on which DEFRA says it is based.
 However, there are still many unknowns under the new scheme, such as the items to be funded and the funding available for them, and also whether there will still be a cap on the maximum annual claim under the scheme and, if so, what this cap will be.

 The second funding scheme, the Farming Transformation Scheme, is perhaps less familiar.
 This is proposed to offer larger grants for more substantial investments to “transform business performance”.
 Potential funding areas include automated technology, water infrastructure such as reservoirs, and storage equipment.

 ELMS will most likely be the cornerstone of agricultural payments in England and Wales post-Brexit.
 It is clear that after the UK transition period farmers/land managers in England or Wales will need to apply for an ELM agreement to receive the bulk of available Government funded financial support.
 It is likely that an application to whichever body eventually administers and regulates the scheme will require some kind of environmental audit of their land, whether done by the farmer, or with the support of a land agent/environmental consultant.
 How the application is submitted, and how much detail will be needed, is yet to be confirmed.